Дефіцит вітаміну Е

 Plasma tocopherol levels vary with total plasma lipid levels.
 Normally, the plasma alpha-tocopherol level is 5 to 20 mcg/mL (11.6 to 46.4 mcmol/L).

-High-dose vitamin E supplements do not protect against cancer or cardiovascular disorders; whether supplements can protect against tardive dyskinesia is controversial.
-There is no convincing evidence that doses of up to 2000 units/day slow the progression of Alzheimer disease or decrease the risk of prostate cancer; one study suggested an increased risk of prostate cancer with vitamin E supplementation (1).
+High-dose vitamin E supplements do not protect against cancer or cardiovascular disorders, and the US Preventive Services Task Force recommends against taking vitamin E for such reasons (1); whether supplements can protect against tardive dyskinesia is controversial.
+There is no convincing evidence that doses of natural vitamin E up to 2000 international units [IU]/day (1340 mg alpha-tocopherol/day) slow the progression of Alzheimer disease or decrease the risk of prostate cancer; one study suggested an increased risk of prostate cancer with vitamin E supplementation (2).

-Although the amount of vitamin E in many fortified foods and supplements is given in units, current recommendations are to use mg.
+Although the amount of vitamin E in many fortified foods and supplements is given in IU, current recommendations are to use milligrams alpha-tocopherol.

 (See also Overview of Vitamins.)